Overview

 Windows

-If your computer is running Windows 10, you will need to upgrade to Windows 11 by October 14, 2025.
-After this date, Microsoft will no longer provide support for Windows 10.
+Dornsife Windows computers should be running Windows 11.
 Windows 10 LTSC, which is supported until early 2029, is only available to Windows computers that cannot upgrade to Windows 11.

 Windows operating system